2019/20 ESSAY COMPETITION

 How can I find out more and apply?

-Psychologists Protection Society Trustee Katrina Millhagen was very pleased to introduce the winner of The Sandy Murray Memorial Award - Miss Laura McGuinness, at the Trust AGM in Edinburgh on the 23September 2016.
-Laura is a student on the MSc Psychotherapy course at the Northern Guild of Psychotherapy in England and her essay entitled "Going it Alone: Private Practice and Ethical Standards" was judged the best of the entries.
-Laura, who was invited to attend the event, was presented with her Award – a Glass Engraved Trophy and a cheque for £500, by Matthew Murray, Sandy Murray’s grandson.
+Psychologists Protection Society Trustee Owen Connolly was very pleased to introduce the winner of 2018 The Sandy Murray Memorial Award - Sue Lieberman, at the Trust AGM in Manchester on the 2nd November 2018.
+Sue was invited to attend the event and was presented with her Award – a Glass Engraved Trophy and a cheque for £500 for her winning essay - "In The Relational Space".

 Many congratulations from the Trustees, staff and members of the Psychologists Protection Society!

-You can download and read Laura's winning entry below.
+You can download and read Sue's winning entry below.

 Previous Competition Winners